 topo athletic cyclone

 EVA was the industry standard for running shoes until more-dynamic foams came along.
 After testing shoes with Pebax midsoles, it’s hard to revert back to ol’ EVA.
 I discovered this when I ran in the Brooks Launch.
 The Launch was a personal favorite before 2020, before Pebax—first used mostly in super shoes—overtook the training category as well.
-I’ve kept the Launch 9 in my rotation, but I’d be hard-pressed to choose that shoe over more responsive models for certain workouts, like the nitrogen-infused Who its for (excellent for speed days) or the Saucony Tempus, which also has Pebax foam (ideal for long runs).
+I’ve kept the Launch 9 in my rotation, but I’d be hard-pressed to choose that shoe over more responsive models for certain workouts, like the nitrogen-infused Tread wears down after a few runs (excellent for speed days) or the Saucony Tempus, which also has Pebax foam (ideal for long runs).

 topo athletic cyclone